better-internet/radworks-docs/docs/governance/get-started.md

 :::

-## Voting 🗳️
+## Voting on existing proposals

-Voting requires Radicle ($RAD) tokens, which you can [obtain here](governance/obtain-rad.md).
-One $RAD token is equal to one vote and all voting rounds require a minimum participation threshold of 4M $RAD (4% of total $RAD supply).
-Proposals are passed by obtaining a majority "in-favor" votes.
+Voting in on-chain token governance requires $RAD, the project’s native governance token.
+To obtain $RAD, you can follow these steps [LINK].
+One $RAD token is equal to one vote and all voting rounds require a minimum participation threshold of 4M RAD (4% of total circulating supply).
+If participation thresholds are met, proposals are passed by obtaining a majority “in-favor” votes.

-**Voting takes place both on- and off-chain.**
+Voting takes place both on- and off-chain:

-- Snapshot Votes: Off-chain consensus check via [Snapshot polls](https://snapshot.org/#/gov.radicle.eth) for Temperature Checks that are under Formal Review.
+- Formal Reviews: Off-chain consensus checks are done via Snapshot polls.
-- Governance Proposal Votes: On-chain voting for Governance Proposals take place on [gov.radicle.network](https://gov.radicle.network/#/delegates/radicle).
+- Governance Proposals: Token voting for on-chain proposals take place on the Radicle Governance Portal.

 **You can keep track of all open proposals and vote directly on the [Radicle Governance Portal](https://boardroom.io/radicle/overview). 🌱 🏛️**

-## Delegation ⚡
+## On-chain voting with delegation

 On-chain voting is enabled by delegating voting rights to the address (or addresses) of the token holder's choice: